The Moyal cohomology of the N=1 spinning particle: The Moyal cohomology of the spinning particle: general case

-To calculate the Moyal cohomology in the general case, in the presence of curvature and a magnetic field, we identify the Fedosov deformation quantization with the complete symbol calculus for differential operators acting on spinors over the Riemannian manifold $U$.
+In this section, we extend the calculation of the last section to the general case, in the presence of curvature and a magnetic field.
+In order to do this, we will identify the Fedosov deformation quantization with the complete symbol calculus for differential operators acting on spinors over the Riemannian manifold $U$.